chauff/ImageLocationEstimation/README.md

 $ git clone git://github.com/charlotteHase/ImageLocationEstimation.git
 ```

-and then adapt your local version of `Makefile.app` (which was generated during the compilation of the Lemur Toolkit) by adapting
+and then adapt your local version of Lemur's `Makefile.app` (which was generated during the compilation of the Lemur Toolkit) by adapting
 the OBJS and PROG lines:

 ```
 ## specify your object files here
-OBJS = BaselinePrediction.o Evaluation.o GeoDoc.o GeoNode.o TermDistributionFilter.o Metadata.o ParameterSingleton.o
+OBJS = PredictionRun.o TestItem.o Util.o Evaluation.o GeoDoc.o GeoNode.o TermDistributionFilter.o Metadata.o ParameterSingleton.o
 ## specify your program here
-PROG = bin/BaselinePrediction
+PROG = bin/PredictionRun
 ```

 Running: